 How long does it take to get the Dubai Golden Visa?

-The Dubai Golden Visa processing time is generally around 30 days, depending on whether the application is complete.
-A full and complete application with all the required documents may be processed in as little as 7-10 days.
+The Dubai Golden Visa processing time is generally around 90 days.
+A complete application with all the required documents may be processed in as little as 7-10 days.

-Are there salary requirements for the UAE Golden Visa in 2025?
+Is there a minimum salary requirement for the UAE Golden Visa?

 How much does UAE Golden Visa cost?